Why is Honouliuli National Historic Site closed for public visitation?

 Yes.
-Although research is ongoing, 17 sites related to internment in Hawai'i have been identified to date, and it is likely that additional sites could be discovered in the coming years.
+Although research is ongoing, 17 sites related to incarceration in Hawai‘i have been identified to date, and it is likely that additional sites could be discovered in the coming years.
 Many of these sites served as temporary local detention centers, holding detained individuals until they could be sent to the US Immigration Station in Honolulu for interrogation and legal hearings.
 Individuals who were not released following these hearings were transferred across Honolulu Harbor to the Sand Island Detention Station, which opened the day after the attacks on Pearl Harbor.
-Until the Honouliuli Internment Camp opened in March of 1943, many of the internees sent to Sand Island were transferred to camps on the mainland.
+Until the Honouliuli Internment Camp opened in March of 1943, many of the incarcerees sent to Sand Island were transferred to camps on the mainland.

 How many civilians were detained in the Hawaiian Islands during World War II?

-The total number of civilians apprehended from Hawai'i (resident aliens and US citizens) is approximately 2,400 of Japanese ancestry, 100 of German ancestry, and 20 of Italian ancestry.
-Of the 2,400 individuals of Japanese ancestry who were interned, only 1,400 were officially apprehended by the authorities;whereas the remaining 1,000 were family members who chose to accompany their loved ones.
+The total number of civilians apprehended from Hawai‘i (resident aliens and US citizens) is approximately 2,400 of Japanese ancestry, 100 of German ancestry, and 20 of Italian ancestry.
+Of the 2,400 individuals of Japanese ancestry who were incarcerated, only 1,400 were officially apprehended by the authorities; whereas the remaining 1,000 were family members who chose to accompany their loved ones.
 Prior to Honouliuli opening in March of 1943, most individuals were consolidated at Sand Island Detention Station and then transferred to camps on the US mainland.

 Following the attacks on Pearl Harbor, hysteria over national security led to racial profiling, discrimination and the arbitrary incarceration of civilians of Japanese ancestry.
 However, there are several ways which the history of civilian incarceration in Hawai‘i during World War II is distinct from the mainland US.
 These distinctions are summarized below.